kelunik/kelunik.github.io/_posts/2016-03-13-letsencrypt-php-client.md

 <div class="update">
 <b>Update @ 25.03.2016</b><br>
 You can use the client as PHAR now.
-I updated the blog post to reflect that.
-It's the recommended installation method.
+I updated the blog post to reflect that.<br>It's the recommended installation method.
 </div>

 [`kelunik/acme-client`](https://github.com/kelunik/acme-client) is able to issue and renew certificates using your already running webserver (e.g. Nginx or Apache).
 It's using the `http-01` challenge to prove your domain ownership / control to Let's Encrypt.
 If you want to know more about `http-01` and other challenge types, [read the current draft of the ACME specification](https://ietf-wg-acme.github.io/acme/).